Maycas/100-days-Python-2022/Day 08 - Function parameters and Caesar Cipher/8.3 - Project - Caesar Cipher/README.md

-# CAESAR CIPHER
+# PROJECT 8 - CAESAR CIPHER

 # Instructions

 A [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) is a way of encrypting messages during the times of Rome where the encryption happens by shifting the letters in a sentence by a certain amount of positions.

 For example: